Rashtriya Janata Dal: In UPA

 In the October 1999 elections, RJD fought the election in alliance with Indian National Congress but lost 10 Lok Sabha seats including the seat of Lalu Prasad Yadav.

-In the 2000 state elections, however, it performed well, winning a majority of the seats in the state assembly in Bihar.
+In the 2000 Bihar election, however, it performed well, winning most of the seats in the state assembly.
+It gained majority by forming post poll alliance with Congress and agreeing for bifurcation of the state.
 Continuing its upswing in electoral fortunes, the party won 24 Lok Sabha seats in the 2004 elections that it fought in alliance with Indian National Congress.
-It was a part of Indian National Congress led United Progressive Alliance (UPA) from 2004 to May 2009, wherein Lalu Yadav held the position of the Minister of Railways.
+It was a part of Indian National Congress led United Progressive Alliance (UPA) from 2004 - May 2009, wherein Lalu Yadav held the position of the Minister of Railways.

 In February 2005 Bihar Legislative Assembly election RJD won only 75 seats and lost the power.
 In the state elections held later that year – as a result of no party being able to form a government and RJD continued its downward slide winning only 54 seats.

 In 2009 Indian general election, the RJD broke its alliance from UPA when seat sharing talks failed.
 RJD formed its alliance with Ram Vilas Paswan's Lok Janshakti Party and Mulayam Singh Yadav's Samajwadi Party what the media has dubbed the "Fourth Front".
 RJD performed poorly and won just four seats, all of them in Bihar.
 However, in 2010 Assembly election, the RJD did not continue their alliance with Samajwadi Party.

-In 2014 Indian general election RJD came back to UPA and contested election in alliance with Indian National Congress and Nationalist Congress Party in Bihar.
+In the 2014 Indian general election, RJD came back to UPA and contested election in alliance with Indian National Congress and Nationalist Congress Party in Bihar.
 Out of 40 seats in Bihar, RJD will contest on 27 seats, INC on 12 and NCP on one.
 RJD won only four out of total forty Loksabha seats in Bihar.